saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

-### <Setup of Sample Database for the SAP HANA System
+### Setup of Development User for the SAP HANA System

 XXXXXX need steps and video links etc.

-In the next steps we will create a HANA database user that has the rights to create remote connections and tables, import objects, create Calculation Views, etc.
+In the next steps we will create a technical HANA database user that has the rights to create remote connections and tables, import objects, create Calculation Views, etc.

 ```
 ------------